-If a child or parent has a concern about the way restrictive physical intervention has been used, our school's complaints procedure explains how to take the matter further and how long we will take to respond to these concerns.
+If a child or parent has a concern about the way restrictive physical intervention has been used, our federation's complaints procedure explains how to take the matter further and how long we will take to respond to these concerns.

-Where there is an allegation of assault or abusive behaviour, we ensure that the headteacher is immediately informed.
+Where there is an allegation of assault or abusive behaviour, we ensure that the Head of Federation is immediately informed.
 We would also follow our child protection procedures.
-In the absence of the headteacher, in relation to restrictive physical intervention, we ensure that the deputy headteacher is informed.
-If the concern, complaint or allegation concerns the headteacher, we ensure that the Chair of Governors is informed.
+In the absence of the Head of Federation, in relation to restrictive physical intervention, we ensure that the Deputy Head of Federation is informed.
+If the concern, complaint or allegation concerns the Head of Federation, we ensure that the Chair of Governors is informed.